roneesh/crypto_with_friends/with_friends.md

 And one of you encode it in binary, and the other in hex, then I want you to switch and decode each other's message.
 So if you turned it into binary, you'll get some hex to decode back into English.
 Remember, capital letters have different ASCII values than lower case ones and puncutation like a period or exclamation point will have their own decimal values too.
 Also a ' ' has it's own encoding value too.

+The binary value of 'The car is red.' is:

     01010100 01101000 01100101 00100000 01100011 01100001 01110010 00100000 01101001 01110011 00100000 01110010 01100101 01100100 00101110

+And its hex value is:

     54 68 65 20 63 61 72 20 69 73 20 72 65 64 2e

+But hey, don't just copy me, verify it yourself!

 Time to Complete: 20-30 minutes, if at 20 minutes you haven't gotten the full message decoded yet, no worries, you got the idea, feel free to stop!